ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-macosx.rst

 Setting up SITL on Mac OS X
 ===========================

-This page describes how to setup the :ref:`SITL (Software In The Loop) <sitl-simulator-software-in-the-loop>` on Mac OS X. The specific commands were tested on macOS Catalina 10.15.7
+This page describes how to setup the :ref:`SITL (Software In The Loop) <sitl-simulator-software-in-the-loop>` on Mac OS X. The specific commands were tested on macOS Catalina 10.15.7 and macOS Big Sur 11.1.

 Overview
 ========